Want to start journaling but have no clue how to start?

 Brain Dump

-If your mind is in overdrive, get them all on paper.
+If your mind is in overdrive, get everything onto paper!
 This frees up your mind so it can function more efficiently.
-It is hard to keep your mind full and relax or get anything accomplished.
-This does not have to be a to do list, but anything that is in your mind.
+This does not have to be a to-do list, but anything that is in your mind.
 Sometimes I end up writing about all the thoughts I have about a movie I just watched.
 Or even a book I just finished.
+This is a great technique to pair with an evening journaling routine.

 how to journal